-In rendering the opinions set forth below, we have assumed the genuineness, authenticity, truthfulness and completeness of all documents, records and other instruments we have examined and the genuineness of all signatures thereon.
-We have not undertaken to verify by independent investigation the factual matters set forth therein.
-Except as set forth in paragraphs 6 and 8 below, our opinions are given only with respect to the laws of the Commonwealth as enacted and construed on the date hereof.
+In rendering the opinions set forth below, we have assumed the genuineness, authenticity, truthfulness and completeness of all documents, records, certificates and other instruments we have examined and the genuineness of all signatures thereon.
+As to questions of fact material to our opinion, we have relied upon the representations of the Commonwealth contained in the proceedings and documents relating to the authorization and issuance of the Bonds and certain prior issues of bonds (the "Prior Bonds") refunded with the proceeds of the Bonds and other certifications furnished to us without undertaking to verify the same by independent investigation.
+Except as set forth in paragraphs 7 and 8 below, our opinions are given only with respect to the laws of the Commonwealth as enacted and construed on the date hereof.